 Another element (obstacle) that may deflect radiation but not absorb it is the diaphragm.
-This is a thin metallic layer occupying part of cross-section.
-Consider the а diaphragm occupying the region d < x < a its thickness being negligible compared the to wavelength and the skin depth.
+This is a thin metallic layer occupying part of the cross-section.
+Consider a diaphragm occupying the region d < x < a its thickness being negligible compared to the wavelength and the skin depth.
 The electric field is given by